-Friendship skills and kindness are foundational social and emotional skills that every classroom and every household should be modeling every day.
-But just modeling isn’t enough.
-Do our kids really know how to spot a good friend and be a good friend?
-These skills need to be taught explicitly and regularly.
+Friendship skills and kindness are foundational social and emotional skills.
+Many aspects of friendship skills don’t develop naturally and need to be taught explicitly and regularly.
 It’s not something that can be taught just using happy resources, it takes lessons on self-awareness, acts of kindness, and more.
-This post is all about learning and using friendship detective skills to find a good friend and to be one too!
+Even knowing this, do our kids really know how to spot a good friend and be a good friend?
+This post is about learning and using friendship detective skills to find a good friend and be one too!

 The Importance of Teaching Friendship Skills